merlinblack/manualbind/docs/README.md

 Semi-manual binding between C++ and Lua.
 See header files and LICENSE for author and license info.

+*Update December 2020.*
+I've checked this still works with Lua 5.4.
+All tests pass, and the examples are working.

 Examples
 --------
 There are several examples, which show various parts or techniques.